-If you’re planning to launch a rewarding career in voice acting, you need to prove that you know how to record voice over, and that entails warming up your voice before each recording session.
+If you’re planning to launch a rewarding career in voice acting, you need to prove that you know how to record voice over.
+This entails making considerations before you record, while you record, and after you record.
+This chapter is going to illuminate how many of the topics covered in previous chapters relate to the process of recording voice over.

 If you haven’t properly prepared, or if you feel tense or nervous, it will shine through in your delivery and detract from your read.